vk498959/dynamic-portfolio-site-with-admin-control/README.md

 step 1:- Download the repo.
 step 2:- extract
-step 3:- create database name "webmix" in your mysql database step 3:- import database from mysqldatabase folder which is available with this project.
+step 3:- create database name "webmix" in your mysql database step 3:- import database from mysqldatabase folder which is available with this project
+#features
+#